Skip to content

 Usage

-After installing or writing your first custom command, it will naturally appear within bridge.'s command auto-completions within mcfunction or JSON files.
+After installing or writing your first Dash command, it will naturally appear within bridge.'s command auto-completions within mcfunction or JSON files.
 You can then use the command as you would use a regular Minecraft command.

-Writing Custom Commands
+Writing Dash Commands

 Start by creating a JavaScript or TypeScript file within the commands/ folder of your behavior pack.
 You can only write a single command per file which should be exported as the default export.